cs230-stanford/website-winter-2020/syllabus.md

 micro_nav: false
 ---

-## Annoucements
+## Announcements
-- The proposal is due by midnight, Wednesday Jan 22!
-We will begin TA meetings for proposal feedback starting week 4.
+- Project meeting logistics have been updated.
+Each group will meet with their TA 3 times throughout the quarter.
+See the [project page](/project) for details.
+- TA project mentors have been assigned.
+See [the piazza post](https://piazza.com/class/k533d6ufdfg5dv?cid=327).

 ## Syllabus